Hall of Fame Committee

 Homer "Tip" Smathers

-The winningest football coach in Redford Union history when he retired from coaching 2017, Miles is currently the Redford Union HS Athletic Director & Building and Grounds Director for the district.
+The winningest football coach in Redford Union history when he retired from coaching 2017, Miles is currently the Building, Grounds, and Facilities Director for Redford Union Schools.
 Miles has been a long-time fixture in the Redford Union community - over a 30 -year span, Miles served as an assistant football coach, head track & field coach, and head football coach.
 Miles led the Panthers football program to four state playoff appearances, including the Panthers' first-ever playoff win in 2016 - a 41-34 victory over Warren Fitzgerald.

 After graduating from Redford St. Agatha and then Central Michigan University, Miles joined the Redford Township Police Department and retired as sergeant.
-Miles enjoys spending his free time attending Michigan Wolverine softball and soccer games.
+Miles enjoys spending his free time attending Michigan Wolverine football and basketball games.

 Miles will be inducted into the Redford Union Athletics Hall of Fame's Class of 2023 this May.